rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 authorIsRacker: true
 bio: "Tony Bryden is a nine-year Racker and currently leads the vision behind the Rackspace ServiceNow Platform and ITSM modernization.
-Formerly, he was the Automation Product Manager was vital in Rackspace's recent deployment of MoogSoft&trade;."
+Formerly, he was the Automation Product Manager and was also vital in the recent deployment by Rackspace of MoogSoft&trade;."
 categories:
     - general
 metaTitle: "Rackspace business automation offers the capabilities you don't see, which make